Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-BasicSetup.md

 - **Select the subscriptions you want to move to corp management group:**
   Corp Landing Zones are meant to host workloads that require connectivity to other resources within the corporate network via the Hub in the Platform Subscription.

 For Corp Landing Zones its virtual network can be connected (recommended) to the hub virtual network using virtual network peering, enabling access to your corporate network.
 Please note you will need to provide a non-overlapping private IP address space to be assigned to each Landing Zone.
 See [Plan for IP Addressing](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/plan-for-ip-addressing) for further recommendations.
 Also, if you deployed and enabled Azure Firewall as DNS proxy, [DNS settings on these VNets will be configured](https://learn.microsoft.com/en-us/azure/firewall/dns-settings#configure-virtual-network-dns-servers) with the Azure Firewall private IP address.
+In this section you can also select which Azure Policies you would like to enable for the corp management group specifically.

   In this tutorial, a "Corp" Landing Zone is provisioned using an existing (empty) subscription and connected to the Hub virtual network previously configured.
 Please note, additional subscriptions can be added.